kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

 the games I want to play doesn't look too expensive, but I really have to wait to spend that kind of money right now.

+Two Spanish Language Authors have been replace

+César Vallejo with José de Espronceda
+&
+Pablo Neruda with Antonio Machado

 ...

 I think that everything has been set up, once everything is